seek4science/seek/tech/upgrading.md

 and other necessary changes.
 Note that seek:upgrade may take longer than usual if you have data stored that points to remote content.

+**Please note** - during the upgrade the step _Updating session store_ can take a long time and appear that it has frozen, so please be patient.

     cd . #this is to allow RVM to pick up the ruby and gemset changes gem install bundler
     bundle install --deployment